rabin20-04/Data-Wrangling/readme.md

 # Data Wrangling Project

 ## Overview
 This project refines raw data into a clean, structured format for analysis.The goal is to prepare data by addressing issues related to inconsistencies, missing values, and formatting to make it suitable for further analysis.
-The project involves working with multiple datasets for data wrangling
+The project involves working with multiple datasets for data wrangling.

 ## Clone this Project